funkybob/django-nap/docs/fields.rst

 Field
 =====

-    class Field(attribute=None, default=None, readonly=False, \*args, \*\*kwargs)
+.. class:: Field(attribute=None, default=None, readonly=False, null=True, \*args, \**kwargs)

-    + attribute
-      Used to define the attribute this field sources it value from on the object.
+   :param attribute: Define the attribute this field sources it value from on
+                     the object.
 If omitted, the name of this field in its Serialiser class will be used.

-    + default
+                     This may be in Django template dotted-lookup syntax.
-      The value to use if we can't find a value on the object.
+   :param default: The value to use if the source value is absent.
+   :param readonly: Is this field only for deflating?
+   :param null: Can this value be None when inflating?

+   .. attribute:: type_class

+      For simple fields, type_class is used to restore values.

+   .. method:: reduce(value, \**kwargs)

+      Reduce the sourced value to a serialisable type.

+   .. method:: restore(value, \**kwargs)

+      Restore a serialisable form of the value to its Python type.
+By default this will use ``type_class`` unless the value is None.

+   .. method:: deflate(name, obj, data, \**kwargs)

+      Deflate our value from the obj, and store it into data.
+The ``name`` will be used only if ``self.attribute`` is None.

+      This uses ``digattr`` to extract the value from the obj, then calls ``reduce`` if the value is not None.

+   .. method:: inflate(name, data, obj, \**kwargs)

+      Inflate a value from data into obj.
+The ``name`` will be used only if ``self.attribute`` is None.

 Deflate Cycle
 =============

-    Field.deflate(name, obj, data, \*\*kwargs):

 + Determine if we use name or attribute.
 + Use nap.utils.digattr to get the value
 + If the value is not None, call self.reduce
 + Add our value to the data dict under the key in name

 The reduce method is the last stage of casting.
 By default, it does nothing.

 Inflate Cycle
 =============

-    Field.inflate(name, data, obj, \*\*kwargs):

 + If this field is read-only, return immediately.
 + Determine if we use name or attribute
 + Try to get our value from the data dict.
 If it's not there, return.
 + Pass the value through self.restore
 + Save the value in the obj dict

 By default, restore tries to construct a new self.type_class from the value, unless type_class is None.

 StringField
 ===========

 StringField is for cases where you want to ensure the value is forced to a string.
 Its `reduce` method uses `django.utils.encoding.force_text`.

 Serialiser Fields
 =================

 SerialiserField follows the same pattern as above, but replaces the normal reduce/restore methods with calls to its serialisers object_deflate/object_inflate.

 ManySerialiserField does the same, but uses list_deflate/list_inflate.